edabot/capstone/docs/production_readme.md

 # Foodium

-[Foodium live][heroku] **NB:** This should be a link to your production site
+[Foodium live][heroku]

 [heroku]: http://www.herokuapp.com

-Foodium is a full-stack web application inspired by Medium.
-It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Flux architectural framework on the frontend.
+Foodium is a recipe site inspired by Medium that cleanly displays recipes for cooks and lets them engage with the community through following and liking.

 ## Features & Implementation

 ### Single-Page App

-Foodium is truly a single-page app; all content is delivered on one static page.
+Foodium is a single-page app with all content  delivered on one static page.
 The root page listens to a `SessionStore` and renders content based on a call to `SessionStore.currentUser()`.
 Sensitive information is kept out of the frontend of the app by making an API call to `SessionsController#get_user`.

 ```ruby
 class Api::SessionsController < ApplicationController